CALL FOR Proposals: Rosewood Gallery 2018 Season

 Join Rosewood Gallery and Dayton Metro Libraries in a lively discussion about a current book featuring art and/or artists as central elements.
 Enjoy light refreshments and the company of fellow art and book lovers at our quarterly events.
 Free and open to the public, ages 16+.

-October topic: Luncheon of the Boating Party by Susan Vreeland.
-Copies available to check out from Dayton Metro Libraries Wilmington-Stroop branch, beginning September 1!
+April topic: An Object of Beauty by Steve Martin.
+Copies available to check out from Dayton Metro Libraries Wilmington-Stroop branch, beginning February 15!

 Yoga in the Gallery

 Fridays January 20 – March 31, April 21 – August 18* Noon – 1pm

 Join us at Rosewood Gallery for an open level yoga class.
 This class is of a gentler nature, with the breath being the center of the practice.
 Class is open to all levels of yoga practitioners.
 Please bring personal props.
 Fee: $5 resident; $10 non-resident Instructor: Robyn Moore, RYT 200

 *No class March 3, April 7, April 14, May 26, July 14.

 2nd and 4th Thursdays, Noon – 1pm

 Meet with fellow artists and art lovers for a casual lunch get together.
 Share current projects, collected works or art stories.
 Bring a lunch and your love of art!
 FREE!

 Reception: Thursday, January 19, 6 – 8 pm.